creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-GradientDescent-TheUltimateOptimizer.md

 ![graph-cut](/collections/images/GradientDescent-TheUltimateOptimizer/figure1.jpg)

 Since the computation graph is extended with not so many nodes, the method is not really slower.

-## Generalization to other hyperparameters

-This method generalize quite easily to tune hyperparameters of other optimizers as Adam.
-We only need to change the last line with the new update rule.
-In case of Adam which have 4 hyperparameters, we treat each of them simultaneously with the same method as for $$\alpha$$.

-There is just two things to note for Adam:

-- for $$\beta_1$$ and $$\beta_2$$, we need to clamp them to be in the range $$[0,1]$$ using a sigmoid function.
-- Adam involves a square root which is not differentiable at 0 for a term $$v̂_i$$ wich is normally initialized to 0.
-We can fix this by initializing it to a small value $$\epsilon$$.

 ## Stacking hyperoptimizers recursively